David Gilmour: Pink Floyd

 In the 1970s, Gilmour received a copy of a demo tape by the teenage songwriter Kate Bush from Ricky Hopper, a mutual friend of both families.
 Impressed, Gilmour paid for Bush, then 16, to record three professional demo tracks to present to record labels.
 The tape was produced by Gilmour's friend Andrew Powell, who went on to produce Bush's first two studio albums, and the sound engineer Geoff Emerick.
-Gilmour arranged for EMI executive Terry Slater to hear the tape, and he signed her.
+Gilmour arranged for EMI executive Terry Slater to hear the tape, and Slater signed her.
 Gilmour is credited as the executive producer on two tracks on Bush's debut studio album, The Kick Inside (1978), including her second single "The Man with the Child in His Eyes".
 He performed backing vocals on "Pull Out the Pin" on her fourth studio album, The Dreaming (1982), and played guitar on "Love and Anger" and "Rocket's Tail" on her sixth, The Sensual World (1989).
 In 1975, Gilmour played on Roy Harper's album HQ (1975).

-First solo works
+First solo work

 By the late 1970s, Gilmour had begun to think that his musical talents were being underused by Pink Floyd.
 In 1978, he released his first solo album, David Gilmour, which showcased his guitar playing and songwriting.
 Music written during the finishing stages of the album, but too late to be used, became "Comfortably Numb" on the Pink Floyd album The Wall (1979).

 The relationship between Gilmour and Waters deteriorated during the making of the Wall film and the album The Final Cut (1983).
-This negative atmosphere led Gilmour to produce his second solo studio album, About Face, in 1984., which he used to express his feelings about a range of topics, from his relationship with Waters to the murder of John Lennon.
+This negative atmosphere led Gilmour to produce his second solo studio album, About Face (1984), which he used to express his feelings about a range of topics, from his relationship with Waters to the murder of John Lennon.
 Gilmour toured Europe and the US, supported by the Television Personalities, who were dropped after the singer, Dan Treacy, revealed Barrett's address on stage.
 Mason also made a guest appearance on the UK leg of the tour, which despite some cancellations eventually turned a profit.
 When he returned from touring, Gilmour played guitar with a range of artists and produced the Dream Academy, including their US top-ten hit "Life in a Northern Town" (1986).